hermangroup/docs/wallets/paper.rst

 this BIP38 key and the password to control funds on the address, so be sure to click **Print** and store both safely.
-If you are unsure about how to use BIP38 encryption, it is highly recommended to test the workflow with a low amount of Dash before storing significant funds on an encrypted paper wallet.
+If you are unsure about how to use BIP38 encryption, it is highly recommended to test the workflow with a low amount of Historia before storing significant funds on an encrypted paper wallet.
 If you forget the password or lose the encrypted key, you will permanently lose access to your funds.

-A Dash WIF address can be easily identified because it always begins with "7".
+A Historia WIF address can be easily identified because it always begins with "7".
 A BIP38 format encrypted key can be identified because it always begins with "6P".
 See `here <https://bitcoinpaperwallet.com/bip38 -password-encrypted-wallets/>`_ to learn more about BIP38.